 Life’s Little Oasis

-Not everybody has vast cavernous rooms to work with.
+Not everybody has a vast cavernous living room to work with.
 At times you simply have to concentrate your efforts on making a particular space attractive.

 Knowing What’s Just Enough